Soviet Union and the Arab–Israeli conflict: Effects of the Cold War

 As a result of the persecution, both state-sponsored and unofficial anti-Semitism became deeply ingrained in the society and remained a fact for years: ordinary Soviet Jews were often not being allowed to enter universities or hired to work in certain professions.
 Many were barred from participation in the government, and had to bear being openly humiliated.

 The official position of the Soviet Union and its satellite states and agencies was that Zionism was a tool used by the Jews and Americans for "racist imperialism."
 The meaning of the term Zionism was defined by the ruling Communist Party of the Soviet Union: "the main posits of modern Zionism are militant chauvinism, racism, anti-Communism and anti-Sovietism... overt and covert fight against freedom movements and the USSR."

 Howard Sachar described the allegations of global Jewish conspiracy resurrected during the Soviet "anti-Zionist" campaign in the wake of the Six-Day War:

 "In late July 1967, Moscow launched an unprecedented propaganda campaign against Zionism as a "world threat."
 Defeat was attributed not to tiny Israel alone, but to an "all-powerful international force." ...
 In its flagrant vulgarity, the new propaganda assault soon achieved Nazi-era characteristics.
 The Soviet public was saturated with racist canards.
 Extracts from Trofim Kichko's notorious 1963 volume, Judaism Without Embellishment, were extensively republished in the Soviet media.
 Yuri Ivanov's Beware: Zionism, a book essentially replicated The Protocols of the Elders of Zion, was given nationwide coverage."

 A similar picture was drawn by Paul Johnson: the mass media "all over the Soviet Union portrayed the Zionists (i.e. Jews) and Israeli leaders as engaged in a world-wide conspiracy along the lines of the old Protocols of Zion.
 It was, Sovietskaya Latvia wrote 5 August 1967, an 'international Cosa Nostra with a common centre, common programme and common funds'".
 The Israeli government was also referred to as a "terrorist regime" which "has raised terror to the level of state politics."
 Even regarding the Entebbe hostage crisis, Soviet media reported: "Israel committed an act of aggression against Uganda, assaulting the Entebbe airport."

-In March 1985 Mikhail Gorbachev became the Secretary General of the CPSU and in April he declared perestroika.
+In March 1985, Mikhail Gorbachev became the Secretary General of the CPSU; in April, he declared perestroika.
 It took more than six years before Moscow consented to restore diplomatic relations with Israel on October 19, 1991, just 2 months prior to the collapse of the USSR.